huberlw/Normalization/README.md

 2. Implement this program as a case for the switch statement.
 3. Get user input for which case (normalization method) should be used.

-This will allow a larger program to implement multiple normalization types.
+This will allow a larger program to implement multiple normalization methods.
 ## Normalization Algorithm
 1. Each data point is recalculated by subtracting the mean and dividing by the standard deviation.
     * ![iamge](https://user-images.githubusercontent.com/100527741/155894497-c83e5aaf-d27e-4f24-91cb-b1f934765bc4.png)